B-Kamphuis/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This is an python project where a user can get information about the bikeshare project

 ### Files used
 bikeshare_final.py